 Some individuals choose to have a ceremonial online wedding with friends and family.
 Then, the foreign fiancé enters the U.S. to have the official marriage and adjust status to permanent resident.

-A proxy marriage may be a good solution for your situation, but always check to make sure it is valid for immigration purposes.
-Even if a proxy marriage is legally valid in the place where you were married, U.S. immigration law will only recognize the marriage if it was later consummated.
+A web wedding may be a good solution for your situation, but always check to make sure it is valid for immigration purposes.
+Even if an online marriage is legally valid in the place where you were married, U.S. immigration law will only recognize the marriage if it was later consummated.

 Use CitizenPath to prepare your USCIS forms and get detailed directions on supporting documents to submit as a part of your petition package.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve petition.
-We provide support for the Immigrant Visa Petition (Form I-130), K-1 Visa Petition (Form I-129F), and several other immigration packages.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
+We provide support for the Petition for Alien Relative (Form I-130), Affidavit of Support (Form I-864), and several other immigration services.

 Want more immigration tips and how-to information for your family?